microsoft/BuildTourHack/stories/5/512b_Babylon.md

 });
 ```

-5. The project can now be launched and displays a cube in 3D !!!
-The camera can rotate by holding the mouse left click on the application.
-The zoom level is controlled by the mouse wheel.
+5. You can now launch the project to see a cube in 3D.
+You can rotate the camera by dragging while pressing the left mouse button.
+You can control the zoom level with the mouse wheel.

     ![New Project](images/512b_4.png)

 #### Loading the 3D Nose model

-1. Create a folder named ```assets``` at the root of the solution and copy your ```redNose.obj``` file in this folder.
+1. Create a folder named ```assets``` at the root of the solution and copy your red-nose OBJ file into this folder.

-2. Instead of creating a sphere, the model needs to be loaded.
-The content of the ```js/main.js``` file needs to be updated to:
+2. Next, load the model by replacing the contents of the ```js/main.js``` file with the following:

 ```javascript
 // Get the canvas element from our HTML above